UPPMAX/HPC-python/docs/day3/pandas.rst

    - Estimate the size of your data in memory
    - Reduce your data size by converting to appropriate memory-saving data types
    - Run standard functions with multi-threading using Numba
+   - Load and write out-of-memory files with chunking.

+It is recommended that you do exercises and other code experimentation for this session in Jupyter Lab unless otherwise advised, but it is ultimately up to you.

 .. note::

-   We will **not** cover Pandas functionality in depth except insofar as the workflow differs between an HPC cluster and a personal laptop.
-For in-depth instruction on the Pandas library, NAISS offers a different course, "An Introduction to Pandas for Data Science."
+   This course focuses on functions and workflows specific to Pandas usage on an HPC cluster.
+Basic functionality will only be discussed briefly.
+For a more in-depth introduction to the Pandas library in general, NAISS offers a different course, "An Introduction to Pandas for Data Science."

 **Pandas**, short for PANel Data AnalysiS, is a Python data library for cleaning, organizing, and statistically analyzing moderately large (:math:`\lesssim3` GiB) data sets.
 It was originally developed for analyzing and modelling financial records (panel data) over time, and has since expanded into a package rivaling SciPy in the number and complexity of available functions.
 Pandas offers: